claceio/docs/README.md

 # OpenRun Documentation

-OpenRun is an open source alternative to Google Cloud Run and AWS AppRunner.
+OpenRun is an open source alternative to Google Cloud Run and AWS App Runner.
 The main repository for OpenRun source code is [openrun](https://github.com/openrundev/openrun/).
 This repository has the documentation for OpenRun.

 Documentation is hosted at [OpenRun](https://openrun.dev) using GitHub Pages.